 Combine generous quantities of fat with a diet heavy on the junk food, high in carbs, and rich in calories, and you’ve got a recipe for fast weight gain.

 However, high-fat diets low in carbs can be an efficient way to drop excess pounds.
 Study after study shows this to be true.
 (1) Don’t be afraid to include quality fats in your diet plan.
 You need them for good health.

-The carbohydrates in whole foods, like those humans have eaten for hundreds and thousands of years, aren’t the problem, and can be part of a healthy diet.
+The carbohydrates in whole foods, like those humans have eaten for hundreds and thousands of years, aren’t the problem and can be part of a healthy diet.
 Whole grains and other unprocessed carbohydrates contain lots of fiber, which slows down your digestion and helps you stay full.

 Different types of food trigger different reactions, activating various metabolic pathways in the process of calorie assimilation.
 The hormones released in response, including those that regulate hunger, can vary greatly.

-Calories from fat, carbohydrates and protein each affect the body in different ways.
-For example, substituting protein calories for carb and fat calories is proven to reduce appetite and cravings, rev up metabolism, and optimize the release of hormones involved in the regulation of weight.
+Calories from fat, carbohydrates, and protein each affect the body in different ways.
+For example, substituting protein calories for carb and fat calories are proven to reduce appetite and cravings, rev up metabolism, and optimize the release of hormones involved in the regulation of weight.
 (6, 7, 8)

 While it’s a biological fact that in order to lose stored fat, more calories must be burned than the amount being taken in, it’s not that simple.